On This Page:

 Change of Level (if you are starting a new degree at UW)

-If you are a completing a UW Bachelor’s degree and have accepted an offer to begin graduate studies (Master’s, Doctoral) at the UW:
+If you are a completing a UW degree and have accepted an offer to begin a new graduate degree at UW:

-- Request a Change of Level I-20 from Graduate Enrollment Management Services (GEMS) in your online admissions application’s Next Steps Page.
+- Review the instructions in the Graduate Enrollment Management Services (GEMS) online admissions application’s Next Steps Page.